tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "### **Chapter 13: Work**
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "### **Chapter 14: Social Media & Technology**

-Workplace boundaries include:
+Modern boundary frontier.

+Includes:

-* workload limits
+* screen time limits
-* availability hours
+* online harassment
-* communication tone
+* parasocial relationships
-* toxic environment recognition

-Burnout ≠ lack of capacity
-Burnout = **lack of boundaries**"
+* content consumption fatigue

+Example: Nedra’s **explicit Instagram boundaries**
+"
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please